-4.1 Options for Evaluating Proposed System Extensions
+4.1 Options for System Extension Tests

+A key issue is to determine the appropriate system extension test.
 Not all Utilities in the hearing proposed an economic test that formally evaluated the relative costs and benefits of any proposed system extension.
 Furthermore, not all of the approaches put forward by the Utilities enabled the determination of the appropriate level of utility contribution toward a system extension.
 While the DCF test, or even comparisons of undiscounted costs and benefits, attempt to assist the utility in determining the optimal investment by the utility in a system extension, other types of policies simply provide a fixed or variable contribution from the utility regardless of the costs and benefits.
 For the purposes of the discussion, five general types of approaches that were raised in the hearing are listed below.